mathspp/mathspp/pages/02.blog/your-first-recurrent-neural-network/item.md

 In orange, the rectangles `input`, `hidden`, `combined`, and `output`, represent tensors.

- - the tensor `input` represents a single character we are feeding into the network;
+ - the tensor `input` represents a single character that we are feeding into the network;
  - the tensor `hidden` represents some network hidden state;
  - the tensor `combined` is a concatenation of the tensors `input` and `hidden` and is what feeds the layers of the network; and
  - the tensor `output` is the final network output.